NJeffRob/XtI/README.md

 ### Contributing
 If you'd like to contribute to XtI, please feel free!
-We're  If you're unsure how to contribute, the following are things that would be helpful:
+If you're unsure how to contribute, the following are things that would be helpful:

 1. Adding more electronic structure programs.
 2. Adding more input options for existing programs.
-3. Compilation testing for Windows and macOS executables
+3. Compilation testing for Windows and macOS executables.
 4. If you use XtI and encounter a bug, please report it to us.

 To help with contributing, the `test/` and `scripts/` directories contain helpful testing tools.